m-abrarhasan/kotoPaper/README.md

 kotoPaper
 ==========================================
-kotoPaper is an application to quickly calculate the required materials and costs for individual orders in a Print Shop.
+kotoPaper is a program that I created for the purpose of calculating the required materials and costs for individual orders in a Print Shop.